danny316p/danny316p.github.io/README.md

+This repository is for a github pages website accessible at: http://danny316p.github.io/

 My previous attempt at a github pages section never really worked out.
 I'm currently playing around with this (locally on a laptop) to get something that actually looks decent and is somewhat functional.